FazleRabbiRana/travelmoi-react-client-side/README.md

 ### `data`

 Dynamic backend server on [Heroku](https://still-tor-10790.herokuapp.com/) is used to load the Data. \
-Here is the [services link](https://still-tor-10790.herokuapp.com/destinations) for this project \
+Here is the [features link](https://still-tor-10790.herokuapp.com/features) for this project \

 ### `icons`